natewilcox/tic-tac-toe/README.md

 # Tic Tac Toe

+Basic TIC TAC TOE.
+Play against AI or a Friend.

+## Structure

 This repository contains a client, server, and shared library for a Tic Tac Toe.

-## Structure

 The repository is structured as follows: